 His marriage to Matilda, Countess in Huntingdon, produced one son, Henry, Earl of Northumberland.

-Unfortunately, Henry died in 1152, from what is thought to have been a long-term illness.
-This forced David, in the last year of his life, to name his grandson Malcolm as his successor.
+Unfortunately, Henry died in 1152, probably from a long-term illness.
+In the last year of his life, this forced David to name his grandson Malcolm as his successor.

-David I was buried at Dunfermline Abbey, on the 24th of May 1153.
+David I was buried at Dunfermline Abbey on May 24, 1153.